rhythnic/ioku/README.md

 The solution for these problems is a design principle called [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control).
-In inversion of control, you tell the module, Ioku, what you need, and it is the module's responsibility to fulfill the request.
+With inversion of control, you tell the a module what you need, and it is the module's responsibility to fulfill the request.
 Events are a good example of inversion of control.
 Instead of importing a function and invoking it, you emit an event and trust that the event will be handled.